Writer. Editor. Curator. Photographer.

 I decided that I didn’t want only to write about photography; I wanted try my hand at it, too.
 I’m getting some on-the-job training by working as an assistant for various Toronto photographers, and exploring what stories I want to tell—and how.

 In 2014, I co-founded “The Thing About,” a series of interdisciplinary arts events exploring a single topic that I also curate and host.
-Its inaugural edition, “The Thing About Objects" (TTAO), had five distinct incarnations in Canada and the U.S. Stayed tuned for the next series.
+Its inaugural edition, “The Thing About Objects" (TTAO), had five distinct incarnations in Canada and the U.S. Stay tuned for the next series.

 One of the best things about my career shift is being able to provide visual, editing, and writing support to a wide array of clients on diverse projects.
 For more information, check out my Services page.